mustafa-nom/RepTracker/README.md

 ## Features

-- Fetch local representatives by ZIP code to identify congressional districts & current legislators via the Geocodio API
+- Fetch local representatives by zipcode, identifying congressional districts & legislators via the Geocodio API
 - Retrieve sponsored legislation & bill details for each representative or senator using the Congress.gov API
 - Summarize political content using the Gemini API for quick, AI-generated overviews of bills or statements
 - Store representative and bill data locally with SQLite and SQLAlchemy to enable caching and reduce API calls